The Enso Circle is more than just a symbol:

 Regardless of how it is made, an enso must be created in just one stroke without stopping.

-It's said that once you create an enso circle, you can’t alter it.
+It’s said that once you create a Zen circle, you can’t alter it.

 Although it may seem incredibly simple to create an enso circle, creating the proper circle takes time and practice.